 One partner is HIV-positive.
 One is negative.
 That's a serodiscordant relationship.

-It's one of the most common setups in long-term gay relationships.
+It's a common setup in long-term gay relationships.
 It's also one of the most misunderstood — loaded with fear that modern medicine has made factually unjustified.
 This article is for both partners.

 🔩 The Medical Reality in 2026